How Long Does It Take to Grow Hydroseeded Lawns? Hydroseeding Timeline

 If a soil test isn’t done, the University of California Statewide Integrated Pest Management Program recommends adding a 2 to 4-inch deep layer of sawdust, leaf mold, peat moss, compost, or well-aged cow manure.

 Till them into the soil thoroughly to a depth of 4 to 6 inches.
-Apply a 10-20-20 fertilizer over the soil and work it into the top 1 or 2 inches of the soil just prior to hydroseeding.
+Apply a 10-20-20 fertilizer over the soil and work it into the top 1 or 2 inches of the soil just before hydroseeding.

 Caring for Your New Hydroseeded Lawn